When people think of animals that hibernate, bears are often the first animals that come to mind.

 In summer as the ice melts Polar Bears don’t den, hibernate or enter torpor but are awake and active.
 In the more southern regions of their ranges they will eat whatever they can.
 This means small mammals, bird eggs, tundra fruits, and the garbage of humans.

 So, the species of North American bears have different strategies to survive.
 Spring and summer is great for Black and Brown bears but bad for Polar Bears.

-So, none of the North American bears hibernate.
+So, the North American bears hibernate.
 None of the species enter a deep hibernation sleep.
 Black and Brown bears sleep lightly (torpor) through their toughest seasons.
 Polar bears don’t sleep at all and are active all year around.
 This good to know as we walk and hike through bear country.

 More Posts on Hibernation and Winter

 Ward, Paul and Zynaston, Suzanne.“Winter Dormancy” in Wild Bears of the World.
 New York: Facts On File, 1995.